On the Origin of Inertia: Implications for Dark Matter and Dark Energy: Gravitomagnetic theory

+The first step in explaining the origin of inertia and the nature of inertial mass is to recognize that gravity should be described by a gravitomagnetic theory just like the electromagnetic theory, where gravitational mass is a Lorentz-invariant quantity and distinct from inertial mass.
+Nevertheless, we will demonstrate that all bodies, regardless of their composition, fall at the same rate in a gravitational field.
+Thus, in this paper we will use the gravitational mass $m$, the inertial mass $ m_{in}$ and the inertial rest mass $ m_{in-0}$.

-\textbf{Principle 2}\\ A gravitational mass produces a gravitational scalar potential and a gravitational vector potential that together form a four-vector.
-The potentials produced by a gravitational mass moving in any way depend only upon the velocity and position at the retarded time.
-Changes in these potentials are propagating in vacuum at the speed of light.\\
+According to Richard Feynman, we can reconstruct the complete electrodynamics using the Lorentz transformations (for coordinates, velocities, potentials, forces) and the following series of remarks \cite{key-22} \cite{key-23}: \begin{enumerate} \item The Coulomb potential at a distance $r$ from a stationary point-charge $q$ in vacuum is: $\varphi_{e}=\dfrac{1}{4\pi\varepsilon_{0}}\dfrac{q}{r}$ \item An electric point-charge produces a scalar potential $\varphi_{e}$ and a vector potential $ \vec{A}_{e}$, which together form a four-vector, $A_{e}=\left(\dfrac{\varphi_{e}}{c},\vec{A}_{e} \right)$ \item The potentials produced by a point-charge moving in any way, depend only upon the velocity and position at the retarded time. \end{enumerate} where $ \varepsilon_{0}$ is the vacuum permittivity and $c$ the speed of light in vacuum.
+Of course we need to know how to get the Coulomb's law from the scalar potential.

-So we arrive at the following equations, similar to Maxwell’s equations, which we will call the equations of the gravitomagnetic theory in Minkowski spacetime and in SI units.
+Therefore, if we want to obtain a gravitomagnetic theory, with equations that have the same mathematical form, as those of the electromagnetic theory, first we consider that the gravitational mass is a Lorentz invariant and second that the same series of remarks must be met for gravity.
+We already have the first remark, that is, the gravitational potential at a distance $r$ from a stationary gravitational point-mass $m$ in vacuum is,

+where $G$ is the gravitational constant, but this is only the one remark.
+Therefore, we need the other two, as well.
+We will obtain them with the following two principles: \paragraph*{Principle 1} \begin{quote} \textbf{A gravitational point-mass produces a scalar potential $\varphi_{g}$ and a vector potential $ \vec{A}_{g}$, which together form a four-vector, $A_{g}=\left(\dfrac{\varphi_{g}}{c},\vec{A}_{g}\right)$} \end{quote} \paragraph*{Principle 2} \begin{quote} \textbf{The potentials produced by a gravitational point-mass moving in any way, depend only upon the velocity and position at the retarded time.} \end{quote}